 27. “Numb” by Linkin Park

-Released in 2003 by the rock band Linkin Park, “Numb” is an ironic song.
-It speaks to the struggle of attempting to escape deeply held pain.
+Released in 2003 by the rock band Linkin Park, “Numb” is an ironic song that speaks to the struggle to escape deeply held pain.

 Yet it speaks to the truth that when we put up walls around our hurt, we lose something precious in ourselves.

-The chorus is a desperate cry of desperately needing a release from this self-imposed numbness.
+The chorus is a desperate cry of needing a release from this self-imposed numbness.

 28. “Crazy” by Gnarls Barkley

-“Crazy” by Gnarls Barkley is a song with an ironic message.
-It talks about how love can make a person do crazy things.
+“Crazy” by Gnarls Barkley is an ironic song about how love can make a person do crazy things.

 The light-hearted melody juxtaposed with the serious lyrics mock the idea of “love making someone insane”.
 It serves as both an entertaining track and a thought-provoking comment on relationships.